Council Connects

 More information: https://www.mdhi.org/flex-fund

-Laura Weinberg about 1 year ago
+Laura Weinberg almost 2 years ago

 Mayors Institute on Pedestrian Safety with AARP Liveable Communities: Deadline to apply is February 24th.
 I will be bringing this up for Council consideration at our next meeting.
 I think this work could tie in well with our focus on Senior living and the Bike and Pedestrian Master Plan. https://mayorsinnovation.org/our-work/mips/

-Laura Weinberg about 1 year ago
+Laura Weinberg almost 2 years ago

 CML 2023 State of our Cities and Towns: https://cmlresource.com/state-of-our-cities-and-towns-2023/